Best Arm Identification with Minimal Regret: Lower Bound

 \begin{definition}[Asymptotic optimality] For the problem of BAI with minimal regret, a $\delta$-PAC algorithm is said to be asymptotically optimal if, for all bandit instances $\bmu \in \mathcal{M}$, its expected cumulative regret matches the lower bound asymptotically, i.e.,

 \end{definition}

 Apparently, the cumulative regret of any asymptotically optimal BAI algorithm is on the order of $\Theta({\log (1/\delta)})$.
 One may wonder whether there exist other common properties shared by all asymptotically optimal algorithms.
 In particular, is it possible for the sample complexity (stopping time) of an asymptotically optimal algorithm to attain the same order of $\Theta({\log (1/\delta)})$?
 We answer this question in the negative through the subsequent impossibility result.
-See Appendix~\ref{appendix_proof_theorem_impossible} for the proof of Theorem~\ref{theorem_impossible}, which is built on the analysis in the proof of Theorem~\ref{theorem_lowerbound}.

 \begin{theorem}[Impossibility result] For the problem of BAI with minimal regret, any asymptotically optimal $\delta$-PAC algorithm satisfies

 for all bandit instances $\bmu \in \mathcal{M}$. \end{theorem}